havan/camino-docs/docs/validator-guides/add-validator-with-curl.md

 - **100,000 non-bonded CAMs** in your P-Chain wallet.
 And a few CAMs for paying for transaction fees.<br/>
   You can check this on the online [wallet](https://suite.camino.network/wallet) to ensure that you have at least 100,000 non-bonded tokens on the P-Chain.
 - **Consortium Member**: Your wallet address must be a consortium member.<br/>
   If you are unsure about this, please reach out to us on [Discord](https://discord.gg/camino) for clarification.
-If you participated in the pre-sale, you are already a Consortium Member.
 - **KYC/KYB Verified**: You must be Know-Your-Customer (KYC) or Know-Your-Business (KYB) verified.

 :::note PRE-SALE PARTICIPANTS